 Articles and resources to help people with disabilities find employment.

-Job search function for people with disabilities.
-Also lists employer partners seeking to create an inclusive workplace.
+Web-based community for job seekers with disabilities; includes job listings, articles, and employer partners seeking to create an inclusive workplace.

 - American Foundation for the Blind